appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 * Create and configure the JS module
 * Integrate and execute the module in your app

-## Prerequisites
+## Create package

-Ensure that you have already created a package, as discussed in [lesson 1](/packages/tutorial/create-package).

-## Configure JS module

 A package is a collection of JS and query modules that can be versioned and distributed across instances.
+Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>